TOP 50 SOUTHERN SOUL, RHYTHM & BLUES ALBUMS

 4. Theodis Ealey "Stand Up In It" (IFGAM 2004)

 Four words: "Stand Up In It".
-Perhaps no song (which peaked at #68 on Billboard's "Hot R&B/Hip Hop Songs" chart) has had as many answer songs and rip offs as this mega-classic.
+Perhaps no song (which peaked at #68 on Billboard's "Hot R&B/Hip Hop Songs" chart and spent five weeks at #1 on The R&B/Hip Hop Single Sales Chart!) has had as many answer songs and rip offs as this mega-classic.
 Ealey claimed an "old lady told him" what "women really want" and it became a song everybody wanted.
 Interestingly the musical track had it's beginning as a different Ealey track, "I'm The Man You Need", from his first LP for Ichiban Records entitled "Headed Back To Hurtsville".
 A dozen years later Ealey wrote new lyrics and a slightly altered melody to the track, which was co-written by El' Willie, and it became one of the biggest songs the genre has ever yet seen.
 Interestingly, Ealey cut a new version of "I'm The Man You Need" and titled his follow-up LP with it.

 5. Peggy Scott-Adams "Help Yourself" (Miss Butch 1996)